-The term "iterative method" refers to a wide range of numerical techniques that use successive approximations $\{u^{(m)}\}\$ for the exact solution u of a certain problem.
-In this chapter, we will discuss two types of iterative methods: (1) Stationary iterative method, which performs in each iteration the same operations on the current iteration; (2) Nonstationary iterative method, which has iteration-dependent operations.
-Stationary methods are simple to understand and implement, but usually not very effective.
-On the other hand, nonstationary methods are a relatively recent development; their analysis is usually more difficult.
+The term iterative method encompasses various numerical techniques that involve successive approximations, denoted by $\{u^{(m)}\}$ , to find the exact solution u to a given problem.
+This chapter examines two types of iterative methods: (1) stationary, which involves the same operations for each iteration, and (2) nonstationary, which includes iteration-dependent operations.
+Stationary methods are generally easy to understand and implement, but they tend to be less effective than ec:stationary